davemorrissey/sunrise-sunset-map/README.md

 * PHP > ~5.5
 * Node > ~6.4
 * Composer
+* Docker (optional)

-### Running locally
+### Running locally with NPM

-The production server does not support CORS requests so if you want to run this app locally, you will need to set up an Apache or nginx server to run the PHP, with CORS enabled.
+The React development server compiles changes as you code and is the easiest way to develop the site locally, but it cannot run the PHP.
+The production site does not allow CORS requests so you will need to set up a local Apache or nginx server to run the PHP, with CORS enabled.

     composer install
     cd app
     npm install
     npm start

+### Deploying with Docker

+A Dockerfile and build/run script can be found in `docker/prod`, along with instructions.
+These create a self contained Docker image that can be deployed to a container hosting service.
+You will need Docker, PHP, Node and Composer installed in your build environment to build this image.

-### Running on Heroku
+### Deploying to Heroku

-I run this app on a VPS to minimise hosting costs, but it can be deployed on Heroku.
+The app can be deployed on Heroku without using Docker.
 Two Heroku buildpacks are required - PHP to serve the APIs and generate PDFs, and Node (at deployment time only) to generate the static site.

 * Add the app to Heroku: `heroku create your-app-name`
 * In the Heroku console, add the PHP and Node buildpacks
 * In the Heroku console, add a config var: `API_KEY=<your-google-api-key>`
 * You should also change the Google API key in `.env`
 * Deploy the app: `git push heroku master`

+### Deploying to a VPS

+To minimise hosting costs for several low traffic sites, I run this app on a simple VPS setup with nginx and PHP-FPM.
+The `zip.sh` script creates a zip file that can be copied to and extracted on a remote server.